 - Treatments: what treatments are you using to manage lupus?
 A successful regimen of medications is a must.

 - Doctor Visits: regular visits to your doctor ensure you’re getting the best care possible and tracking the severity of your lupus over time.

 Be sure to only look at companies who actually ask these questions.
 Those who ask them understand lupus and how it affects your overall health better than the rest.

 The vast majority of those with lupus will qualify for traditional coverage.
 However, there’s no telling exactly what type of life insurance you’ll receive without knowing the specifics of your situation.

-The best case scenario for life insurance with either kind of lupus is a Medium Sub-Standard rating.
+The best case scenario for life insurance with lupus is a Medium Sub-Standard rating.
 You don’t have a very good chance of qualifying for anything better.